Kingdom of Norway (872–1397)

-The term Norwegian Realm (*Noregsveldi, Norgesveldet, Noregsveldet) and Old Kingdom of Norway refer to the Kingdom of Norway's peak of power in the 13th century after a long period of civil war before 1240.
-The kingdom was a loosely unified nation including the territory of modern-day Norway, modern-day Swedish territory of Jämtland, Herjedalen, Ranrike (Bohuslän) and Idre and Särna, as well as Norway's overseas possessions which had been settled by Norwegian seafarers for centuries before being annexed or incorporated into the kingdom as 'tax territories'.
+The term Norwegian Realm (*Noregsveldi, Norgesveldet, Noregsveldi or Noregsveldet) and Old Kingdom of Norway refer to the Kingdom of Norway's peak of power in the 13th century after a long period of civil war before 1240.
+The kingdom was a loosely unified state including the territory of modern-day Norway, modern-day Swedish territory of Jämtland, Herjedalen, Ranrike (Bohuslän) and Idre and Särna, as well as Norway's overseas possessions which had been settled by Norwegian seafarers for centuries before being annexed or incorporated into the kingdom as 'tax territories'.
 To the North, Norway also bordered extensive tax territories on the mainland.
 Norway, whose expansionism starts from the very foundation of the Kingdom in 872, reached the peak of its power in the years between 1240 and 1319.

+A unified realm was initiated by warrior bands that had coalesced around Harald "Shockhead" Hálfdanarson—later known as King Harald Fairhair—in the 9th century.
+Before Harald, the coastal stretch from Vík (the Oslofjord area and the Skagerrak coast) in the south to Hálogaland (the northern Atlantic coast, roughly from Namdalen to present-day Troms, and beyond) consisted of shifting alliances and persistent hostility among groups whose political loyalties were tied to smaller fylki (districts).
+As far as historians can determine, none before him had ever asserted that these separate districts ought to form a single political unit—the entity later called the Kingdom of Norway.
+That claim built, however, on an already older conception of Norðvegr (the North Way) as a maritime transit route and a shared sociocultural landscape, inhabited by people known as "Northmen"—the common appellation for "Norwegians" in each of the North Germanic languages (to wit, Norwegian, Danish, Swedish, Icelandic, and Faroese)—alongside other peoples, notably the Sámi.